 Most approaches of the first type consider aggregating p-values, i.e., when $T^{(1)}$ is marginally (super-)uniformly distributed under the null.
 Classical examples include Bonferroni correction, i.e., taking the minimum p-value and multiplying by the total number of p-values, and the average of the p-values multiplied by $2$ \citep{ruschendorf1982random,meng1994posterior}.
 Related results have been shown for quantiles \citep{meinshausen2009p,diciccio2020exact} and generalised means \citep{vovk2020combining}.
 Other aggregation rules include taking a weighted sum of Cauchy transformations \citep{liu2020cauchy}, those developed through concentration inequalities \citep{diciccio2020exact} and those involving converting p-values to the so-called e-values \citep{vovk2021values}, to name a few.

-While these methods have the attractive guarantee of giving finite sample valid p-values, as they necessarily must cater for the worst-case dependence, this benefit comes with the downside of the combination methods typically being conservative.
+While these methods have the attractive guarantee of giving finite-sample valid p-values, as they necessarily must cater for the worst-case dependence, this benefit comes with the downside of conservativeness.
 Indeed, as pointed out by \citet{diciccio2020exact}, when used with p-values produced through sample-splitting, these methods can sometimes be outperformed by using a single-split test; see \cref{app:comp-conservative} for several such numerical examples from applications considered in this paper.
-For combining $Z$-statistics, the right panel of \cref{fig:gauss-loc} illustrates a similar phenomenon in the context of \cref{ex:gauss-loc} with the `conservative' rule that rejects when $\bar{T}_{1:L} > 2 z_{\alpha}$, where the extra factor of $2$ guarantees its validity; see \cref{thm:avg-Z} in the Appendix.
+For combining $Z$-statistics, the right panel of \cref{fig:gauss-loc} illustrates a similar phenomenon in the context of \cref{ex:gauss-loc} with the `conservative' rule that rejects when $\bar{T}_{1:L} > 2 z_{\alpha}$, where the extra factor of $2$ guarantees its validity; see \cref{thm:avg-Z} in the supplementary material.
 Indeed, as we show in \cref{prop:2-alpha}, directly comparing $\bar{T}_{1:L}$ to a standard normal can lead to a size of $2\alpha$, even when enforcing exchangeability of the underlying $Z$-statistics.
-This may come as a surprise given that by Jensen's inequality, $\bar{T}_{1:L}$ has variance at most $1$ for example; see \cref{app:aggregation} for further results on a scaling constant $c \geq 1$ that ensures comparing $c \bar{T}_{1:L}$ to $z_{\alpha}$ yields a valid test.
-An analogous negative result for averaging p-values, which shows that the doubling rule cannot be improved under exchangeability, is proved in \citet{choi2022avg}.
+This may come as a surprise given that by Jensen's inequality, $\bar{T}_{1:L}$ has variance at most $1$ for example.
+An analogous negative result for averaging p-values, which shows that the doubling rule cannot be improved under exchangeability, is proved by \citet{choi2022avg}.

-In view of this, other work has considered approaches relying on asymptotic joint normality of the underlying test statistics $T_n^{(1)}, T_n^{(2)}, \dots$; see for example \citet[Theorem 4.1]{romano2019multiple}, \citet[Theorem 3.2]{diciccio2018hypothesis}, \citet{tian2021large} and \citet{liu2022multiple}.
-However, as evidenced by the case of \cref{ex:kim-ramdas}, such a dependence structure among the test statistics is unlikely to hold in practice for data splitting.
+In view of this, other work has considered approaches relying on asymptotic joint normality of the underlying test statistics $T_n^{(1)}, T_n^{(2)}, \dots$; see, e.g., \citet[Theorem 4.1]{romano2019multiple}, \citet[Theorem 3.2]{diciccio2018hypothesis}, \citet{tian2021large} and \citet{liu2022multiple}.
+However, as evidenced by \cref{ex:kim-ramdas}, such a dependence structure among the test statistics is unlikely to hold in practice, especially for data splitting.